albertofurnari/zero-shot-engineering-spec/docs/en/ZSE-Spec-v1.0.md

-# Zero-Shot Engineering — Public Specification (v1.0)
+# Zero-Shot Engineering — Public Specification (v1.0.8)

 ## 0. Abstract

 Zero-Shot Engineering (ZSE) is a constraint-based framework for controlling autoregressive generation in zero-shot settings.
-Instead of providing examples, ZSE shapes the **semantic subspace** in which an LLM is allowed to operate through three control vectors:
+Instead of providing examples, ZSE shapes the **semantic region** in which an LLM is allowed to operate through three control vectors:

 1. **Role Conditioning**
 2. **Constraints Injection**